Taynor/dockerSQLBakToBacpac/README.md

-# docker SQL Bak To Bacpac
+# Docker SQL Bak To Bacpac
-Docker image and Terraform to provision an Azure Container Instance, to automate a SQL server .bak to .bacpac file.
-This solution requires the a copy of the SQLPackge utility, hosted in the root directory of the solution files.
+This solution takes a SQL server .bak file and convert it to a .bacpac file.
+It runs in a Docker container, which can be used locally or hosted in Azure (documented for this repo).
+A copy of the SQLPackge utility, hosted in the root directory of the solution files.
 This is depcited below.

 # Architecture